Sale!

 Category: COMPILER DESIGN: SET 2 (MCQ) - © 2023 NUUTAN.COM.
 ALL RIGHTS RESERVED.

-28) Consider the following grammar G.
+28) Take the following grammar into consideration:

 SELECT THE CORRECT OPTION.